North-West-Wind/peertube-livechat-twitch/bridge-extension/README.md

 You need to configure the bot's username the extension should look for.
 The name is case-insensitive.

 ## Building (Firefox)
-To build this extension, you need Node.js installed. `cd` to this directory, and do the following:
+To build this extension, you need Node.js (`npm`) installed. `cd` to this directory, and do the following:

 Install the required packages:
 ```bash